Techtonica/curriculum/javascript/event-recommender-part3-ui.md

 * Search:
   * Search for events by date
   * Search for events by category
+* Save
+  * Allow users to save events to a personal Events array

 By the end of this project, your site will also:
 1. Have a README